SebShowcases/Scripts/README.md

     Lightweight and efficient utilities

-    Free to use, modify, and distribute
+    Free to use, and distribute

-    Tailored for LX63 compatibility
+    Made for LX63 compatibility

 ## ⚠️ Important Note